isogeo/doc-admin/Help/en/settings/menus.md

 Isogeo's functions are accessed via 3 menus:

-* The [`Inventory`] menu(/en/settings/inventory.html) is used to access your metadata and edit functions
+* The [`Inventory`](/en/settings/inventory.html) menu is used to access your metadata and edit functions;
-* The [`Dashboard`] menu(/en/settings/dashboard.html) gives administrators an overview of your inventory
+* The [`Dashboard`](/en/settings/dashboard.html) menu gives administrators an overview of your inventory;
-* The [`Administration`] menu(/en/settings/administration.html) allows administrators to adjust settings that apply to the entire workgroup
+* The [`Administration`](/en/settings/administration.html) menu allows administrators to adjust settings that apply to the entire workgroup

-If you are using Isogeo on a low-resolution screen, the tags will be replaced by icons.
+.If you are using Isogeo on a low-resolution screen, the tags will be replaced by icons.

 ![The 3 menus in low resolution](/en/images/all_header_bar_menus_low_resolution.png "The Inventory, Dashboard or Administration icons for low-resolution displays")